This post may include affiliate links; see our disclosure policy.

 Can I use frozen broccoli?

-We don’t recommend it.
+I don’t recommend it.
 Frozen broccoli florets have a softer texture and may release more water during cooking.

 Steamed or sautéed?
 What’s the difference?

-Steaming broccoli preserves its vibrant green color and slightly more nutrients.
+Steaming the broccoli preserves its vibrant green color and slightly more nutrients.
 Sautéing allows for browning and caramelization, developing a deeper and more complex flavor.

 Do I need to blanch broccoli before sauteing?

-Blanching (briefly boiling) broccoli florets for a minute or two before sauteing can help soften them slightly and ensure even cooking.
+Blanching (briefly boiling) broccoli florets for a minute or two before sautéing can help soften them slightly and ensure even cooking.
 However, it’s not essential, especially if you prefer your broccoli with a bit of a bite.

-What can I add to my sauteed broccoli for extra flavor?
+What can I add to my sautéed broccoli for extra flavor?

 The possibilities are endless!
 Popular additions include garlic, shallots, ginger, red pepper flakes, soy sauce, lemon juice, toasted nuts, or even a sprinkle of parmesan cheese.